anquanscan/sec-tools/README.md

 [CVE-2020-3452-Exploit](https://github.com/3ndG4me/CVE-2020-3452-Exploit): Just basic scanner abusing CVE-2020-3452 to enumerate the standard files accessible in the Web Directory of the CISCO ASA applicances.
 [Nutoscan](https://github.com/whitehatsoumya/Nutoscan): An Automated Mass Network Vulnerability Scanner and Recon Tool
 [EDT](https://github.com/motazreda/EDT): Exploit Development toolkit is a project that makes exploit developer's life much easier.
 [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz): "Can I take over XYZ?" — a list of services and how to claim (sub)domains with dangling DNS records.
+[Password-Manager](https://github.com/Tech-Matrix/Password-Manager): A password manager is a tool that takes in information from the user and stores it in encrypted form.
+It then allows the user to get back their data using the master key which the tool provides.